 The last chapter summarizes the author’s findings and provides valuable suggestions for future work on Turkish-Iranian affairs.
 Kumral restates that he aims to define the psycho-social history of the Ankara-Tehran neighborhood and contribute with theoretical insights to the literature of emotional-affective phenomena in politics (p.
 308).
 Four relational myths play a role in Kumral’s psycho-social analysis of the Turkish-Iran neighborhood: the Özsoy twin sons’ tale, the cold shoulders saga, the 1514 Çaldıran myth, and the 1639 Kasr-ı Şirin story.
 The tale of Özsoy’s twin sons represents ‘the golden 1934-1938 era of progressive engagement’ in bilateral Turkish-Iran affairs, emphasizing the two countries’ neighborliness.
 Similarly, the 1639 Kasr-ı Şirin story focuses on peace and partnership between Ankara and Tehran.
 On the other hand, the cold shoulders saga and the 1514 Çaldıran myth define the rivalry between the two and focus on negative emotional aspects and sectarianism.
 These myths demonstrate the ‘ambiguous social-psychological characteristics of relational partnership and rivalry’ between the two countries (p.
 311).
 Kumral further predicts that “[b]ottom-up developments in non-governmental, public-to-public and face-to-face social interactions [will] help to improve the affective-normative politics of neighborhood between Turkey and Iran” (p.
 322).

-Overall, Exploring Emotions in Turkey-Iran Relations provides valuable historical and theoretical insights into Turkish-Iranian affairs, focusing on emotional and affective-normative norms.
+Overall, Exploring Emotions in Turkey-Iran Relations provides valuable historical and theoretical insights into Turkish-Iranian affairs, focusing on emotional diplomacy and affective norms.
 It also gives a detailed analysis of each country’s domestic factors and how domestic politics determined their bilateral affairs.
 In addition, the book examines the developments of domestic politics in each state.
 However, Kumral’s presentation of the Iranian perspective toward Turkey seems limited in contrast to the Turkish stance towards Iran.
 In this regard, the book’s knowledge-intensive approach could be extended through the addition of further Iranian viewpoints toward Turkey.
-Despite this imbalance, Exploring Emotions in Turkey-Iran Relations will become a seminal source for future studies on Turkey and Iran, providing an essential addition to the literature on Turkish-Iranian affairs, with its theoretical framework on emotions and affective-normative norms.
+Despite this imbalance, Exploring Emotions in Turkey-Iran Relations will become a seminal source for future studies on Turkey and Iran, providing an essential addition to the literature on Turkish-Iranian affairs, with its theoretical framework on emotions and affective norms.